HP Omen Obelisk gaming desktop is engineered beyond its $879 starting price

 |$1,549

-It's a micro-ATX tower, but it has room for a full-length graphics card, two 3.5-inch drive bays and two m.2 slots for storage and WLAN.
+It's a micro-ATX tower, but it has room for a full-length graphics card -- one of the first systems to carry the Nvidia GeForce RTX 20 series of GPUs -- two 3.5-inch drive bays and two m.2 slots for storage and WLAN.
 Plus, the 3.5-inch bays are compatible with 2.5-inch drives and there's support for PCIe NVMe solid-state drives and Intel Optane memory.
 It'll support up to 32GB of memory and all configurations come with HyperX Fury DDR4-2666 with CL 19-19-19 timing at 1.2 volts.

 A standard ATX power supply fits inside and now sits at the bottom of the case leaving vents at the top open to let out heat.
 HP added mounting for 120mm fans or a 120mm liquid-cooled radiator, too.